 Search for the right puzzle pieces

 As an in-house recruiter for a young company, I need to be proactive in outreach to people with interesting CVs.
 Obviously, this is dependent on what role you’re hiring for but there are many ways to go about targeting your search.
+You don’t want to just follow the script, interview then hire.
 Sometimes you have to start broad and get more targeted as you go.
 Or, if you know exactly where you want to start (e.g., looking at candidates coming from specific companies) feel free to start super specific.
 Keep in mind many of the great candidates are likely not actively looking for new roles, this is why it’s so important to be as targeted as possible through this process.

 For people looking for new positions, sprucing up your LinkedIn profile is one of the best ways to get noticed by in-house recruiters.
 Below are some of the ways I filter-search to discover people: